Exponential backoff: Heuristic control for adaptive backoff

 A Heuristic RCP algorithm consists of the following steps: (1) Let m denote the number of previous collisions incurred by a packet at a user as the feedback information in its control loop.
 For a new packet, K(0) is initialized to 1.
-(2) The packet’s retransmission interval K(m) increases as m increases (until the channel becomes stable as implied by the above Corollary).
+(2) The packet’s retransmission interval K(m) increases as m increases (until the channel becomes stable, as implied by the above Corollary).
 For implementation, with K(0)=1, as m increases, K(m) can be increased by multiplication (or by addition).

 Observation

 Binary Exponential Backoff (BEB) used in Ethernet several years later is a special case of Heuristic RCP with $K(m) = 2^m$.

 BEB is very easy to implement.
-It is however not optimal for many applications because BEB uses 2 as the only multiplier, which provides no flexibility for optimization.
+It is, however, not optimal for many applications because BEB uses 2 as the only multiplier, which provides no flexibility for optimization.
 In particular, for a system with a large number of users, BEB increases K(m) too slowly.
 On the other hand, for a system with a small number of users, a fairly small K is sufficient for the system to be stable, and backoff would not be necessary.

-To illustrate an example of a multiplicative RCP that uses several multipliers, see the bottom row in Table 6.3 on page 214 in Chapter 6 of Lam’s dissertation, or bottom row in Table III on page 902 in the Lam-Kleinrock paper.
+To illustrate an example of a multiplicative RCP that uses several multipliers, see the bottom row in Table 6.3 on page 214 in Chapter 6 of Lam’s dissertation, or the bottom row in Table III on page 902 in the Lam-Kleinrock paper.
 In this example: